Emergency Procedure Guide in PDF Format

 Sports and Recreation Center (Gymnasium)

 Exits are located at the north side main entrance located on the ground floor, 2nd floor main entrance located on the south side upper level and east side upper level adjacent to room 204-O. Emergency exits are clearly marked and located throughout the ground floor on the south side of the main gymnasium, west side of the main gymnasium, north side of the auxiliary gymnasium, west side of the auxiliary gymnasium, north side loading dock area and south side ground level of the building.

 Evacuating Disabled Persons

-Public Safety maintains class schedules and office locations of all disabled students who may require assistance when evacuating.
-A copy of these schedules are at the fire command Public Safety Officers will check these locations along with the “Evacuation Assembly Area” during evacuations.
+Public Safety maintains class schedules and office locations of all students with disabilities who may require assistance during evacuations.
+A copy of these schedules are at the fire command station, Public Safety Officers will check these locations along with the “Evacuation Assembly Area” during evacuations.

-Always ask a disabled person how you can help before giving emergency evacuation assistance.
+Always ask a person with a disability how you can help before giving emergency evacuation assistance.
 Ask how they can best be assisted or moved, and if there are any special considerations or items that need to come with them.

 - For persons with mobility impairments, it may be necessary to help clear the exit route of debris, if possible.